-- Nutmeg: Just 1 teaspoon of nutmeg intensifies the warm honey and almond flavors in this cake.
+- Nutmeg: Just 1 teaspoon of nutmeg intensifies this cake's warm honey and almond flavors.

 - Yogurt or Sour Cream: The acid in yogurt or sour cream helps create a tender texture in this cake.
 It also adds a very subtle tang that's the perfect compliment to all the other flavors.